+'''

 prevent_overlapping_partitions = true | false

+'''

 If enabled (true), global will actively prevent overlapping partitions from forming when connections are lost between nodes.
-This fix is, however, currently disabled by default.
-See the global (3) documentation for more information.
+This fix is enabled by default.
+If you are about to disable this fix, make sure to read the global(3) documentation about this fix for more important information about this.

+'''

 shutdown_timeout = integer() | infinity

+'''